 France in summer is probably one of the most beautiful places on earth – unspoilt beaches, gorgeous countryside drives, chateau’s and timber-framed villages only fit for Disney princesses.
 And, grand old coastal resorts that have serviced the rich and famous for decades.

-Spending the summer in France is an easy choice for thousands of Brits each year; a stressless suboceanic journey on a train built for cars and you’re casually dumped in a foreign land where the sun shines and wine is cheap.
+Spending the summer in France is an easy choice for thousands of Brits each year, we’re particularly keen on our norther France holidays.
+A stressless suboceanic journey on a train built for cars and you’re casually dumped in a foreign land where the sun shines and wine is cheap.
 And, thankfully, some of the best holiday destinations in France lay only a stone’s throw from Calais where you disembark.
-North France is a melting pot of culture, cuisine and cute places – so many different types of French holidays to choose from.
+Holidays in northern France can be a melting pot of culture, cuisine and cute places – so many different types of French vacations to choose from.

-We’ve chosen our favourite French vacation areas no further than half a days drive from the channel tunnel in Calais.
-A mixture of places in north France with something for everyone.
+We’ve chosen our favourite areas in France no further than half a days drive from the channel tunnel in Calais.
+A mixture of holidays in northern France with something for everyone.
 To be honest though – regardless of whether you’re looking for an easy road trip idea from the UK or not – these places should be on everybody’s bucket list!

 Our Top 5 Best Holiday Destinations In France

-Whether it’s beautiful beaches, countryside hikes and bike rides, historical sites or cute little towns, we’ve got you covered with our top 5 choices of the best northern holiday destinations France has to offer.
+Whether it’s beautiful beaches, countryside hikes and bike rides, historical sites or cute little towns, we’ve got you covered with our top 5 choices of the best places to holiday in France (the northern half).
 Something for everyone, now you’ve just got to choose the type of holiday for you…